ashaduri/ashaduri.github.io/index.md

 ## Other Projects

-Some of the older projects I worked on are listed on the [old_projects.md](old_projects.md) page.
+Some of the older projects I worked on are listed on the [Old Projects](old_projects.md) page.

 # Copyright
-Alexander Shaduri
+© Alexander Shaduri